Battle of Montenaken: Background

-The armies
+Armies

-The Liegois army, commanded by Raes de Lyntre, Lord of Heers was approximately 2-3,000 strong, mostly infantry with some field artillery.
+The Liegois army, commanded by Raes de Lyntre, Lord of Heers was approximately 2,000 to 3,000 strong, mostly infantry with some field artillery.
 The Burgundian force was about 1,800 strong, mostly cavalry, not all of whom took part in the battle.

-The battle
+Battle

 The Burgundian army, having confronted the Liège forces at Montenaken found themselves too weak to assault the defences.
 They therefore sent out raiders to burn the countryside in the hope of provoking the Liege troops to confront them.
-This was successful and a large Liege force, perhaps their whole army, met with a force of 3-500 Burgundian cavalry in open country.
+This was successful and a large Liege force, perhaps their whole army, met with a force of 300 to 500 Burgundian cavalry in open country.
 The Liege forces drew up between two tumuli, of which there are a number around Montenaken.
 The Burgundian cavalry charged but were beaten back by artillery fire.
 Regrouping, they charged again and were again beaten back.
 This time, however, their opponents pursued them.
 The Burgundians rallied again and charged a third time.
 The Liège army, out of its defensive position and disordered by pursuit was routed.
-1,200 men were estimated to have been killed in the battle and pursuit.
+An estimated 1,200 men were killed in the battle and pursuit.